OleksandrNovitskyi/Project_sort/README.txt

 The work of the program is designed for reading a CSV table with data on employees and cleaning it according to certain filters.
 Input data:
 1. CSV table with data on employees(! file name without spaces);
-2. CSV table "black list"
+2. link to spreadsheets "black list"

 Filters:
 1. name or surname of the employee on the "black list".
 The "black list" is formed manually by HR and has two columns - First_name and Last_name.
  The name of the employee is in column 24, the surname is in column 25.
-Path to "black list" file is entered at the ---- INPUT PARAMETERS ---- by replacing the value of the variable '''black_list'''
+1.1 Filtering by partial name matching.
+If a part of the name is entered in the first column of the "black list" (case sensitive), such employees will be filtered out.
+!!!
+Part of the name must contain three letters or more
 2. there is the word "NFT" in the employee's position (column 43).
 The word can be replaced in the ---- INPUT PARAMETERS ----  by replacing the value of the variable '''forbidden_word'''
 3. the age and race of the employee are determined by the library ``` DeepFace``` using the photo from the profile (link in column 30).
 The face_filter function takes the link to a photo and is set to filter workers under age and races.
 Age and races can be replaced in the ---- INPUT PARAMETERS ----  by replacing the value of the variable '''limit_age''' and '''races'''